-Apart from these special features, AUCTEX provides a large range of handy Emacs macros, which in several different ways can help you write your IATEX/ConTEXt documents fast and painlessly.
+Apart from these special features, AUCT_EX provides a large range of handy Emacs macros, which in several different ways can help you write your documents fast and painlessly.

-All features of AUCTEX are documented using the GNU Emacs online documentation system.
+All features of AUCT_EX are documented using the GNU Emacs online documentation system.
 That is, documentation for any command is just a key click away!

 AUCTEX is written entirely in Emacs-Lisp, and hence you can easily add new features for your own needs.
-It was not made as part of any particular employment or project (apart from the AUCTEX project itself).
-AUCTEX is distributed under the 'GNU Emacs General Public License' and may therefore almost freely be copied and redistributed.
+It has become recently a GNU project.
+AUCTEX is distributed under the 'GNU General Public License Version 2'.